RenderOrder66/RenderOrder66Blog/_posts_wip/Lets-Build-101.md

     }

 This is a pretty standard looking script that you would find scattered all across the Interwebs if you searched `nav mesh agent destination`.
 It’s pretty simple and does the job of moving the agent to the mouse click destination.
 But consider this: you require the destination point to be pre calculated by some arbitrary means.
-Well... you would need to come back into this class and modify it.
-And consider this next scenario: you want to change the input system to implement Unity’s new input system.
-Once again, this means modifying this class.
-Now look at how many scripts you are writing for even the most simple of games.
-So how do we fix it so this class becomes more maintainable and open to change?
-Well we’ll start by breaking down what this class actually does or more to the point what is happening in the update method.
+Well... you would need to come back into this script and modify it.
+And consider this next scenario: you want to change the input implementation to Unity’s new input system.
+Once again, this means modifying this script.
+So how do we fix it so this script becomes more maintainable and open to change?
+Well we’ll start by breaking down what this script actually does or more to the point what is happening in the update method.

 1. We wait for the left mouse down input
 2. We cast a ray from the camera to the point on the screen where the mouse cursor was clicked
 3. We check if that ray cast hits something
 4. We pass the position to the agent

-And from this we can see that the function has already broken the **S**, Single responsibility, principle in S.O.L.I.D.
+Firstly from this we can see that the function has already broken the **S**, Single responsibility, principle in S.O.L.I.D.
 We already know it breaks the **O**, Open Close, principle by the earlier examples.
-And secondly this class is coupled to Unity's static Input and Physics implementations which  is dependent on the nav mesh agent and the camera.
+And secondly this script is coupled to Unity's static Input and Physics implementations and is dependent on the nav mesh agent and the camera.

 So let’s first separate concerns for the input and physics implementations by abstracting them away from any of our objects that require them.
 This can be considered a con to most developers that are new to this way of thinking as it requires us to essentially implement what has already been provided to us, but if I was going to only follow one of the architectural design methodologies outlined in this series, it would be this one.
 In a nutshell abstracting the implementation away from any concerns makes your code base much more open to enhancements and upgrades, as we will find out in this series.
-I’m currently using the old Input API to start off with even though Unity’s new input system is nearing production ready.
+I’m deliberately using the old Input API to start off with, even though Unity’s new input system is nearing production ready.
 Further into the series we'll swap out the old for the new with (hopefully) zero to little changes to our dependents.

 ### Enter Abstrations